 Interested rowers should submit erg scores taken within the previous year: Open and Juniors – 2k erg; Masters – 2k or 5k erg.
 Rower evaluations are held late March through April (the competitive development period), however the competitive team will also consider individual try-outs mid-season.
 Masters should submit age category and recent racing experience.
 Lightweights should submit racing weight and current weight.
 When applying, please include relevant rowing and racing experience, erg scores (w/date taken), age category, current weight (for lightweights), and a sentence about racing goals.

 The season runs from the end of March through the first week of November.
-Practices are held Monday through Friday at 5:30 am until 7:00 am.
+Practices are held Monday through Friday from 5:30 to 7:00 am.
 Scullers will be certified to take out boats during off practice hours and weekends.
 Scullers who take out club equipment during off-practice hours and weekends will need to register and pay for Basic Sculling, in addition to competitive sculling program fees.

 Regattas typically occur on the weekends and are usually within a few hours driving distance from DC.

 Capital’s Master’s Sprint season culminates in mid-August at the US Rowing Master’s Nationals which rotates location every year.